factcast/factcast/factcast-site/documentation/content/factus/transactional_projections.md

     Projection->>External Data Store: event 3: update projection Projection->>External Data Store: event 3: store Fact stream position
 {{</mermaid>}}
-*Processing three events with batch size "1" - each Fact stream position is written*
+*Processing three events with bulk size "1" - each Fact stream position is written*

 As initially explained, here, each update of the projection is accompanied by an update of the Fact stream position.
-To minimize the writes to the necessary minimum, we now increase the batch size to "3":
+To minimize the writes to the necessary minimum, we now increase the bulk size to "3":

 {{<mermaid>}}
 sequenceDiagram